Triston Casas Preview, Player Props: Red Sox vs. Dodgers

 Triston Casas At The Plate

-- Among qualified batters, he ranks 93rd in batting average, while his on-base percentage ranks 31st and he is 37th in slugging.
+- Among the qualifying hitters, he ranks 84th in batting average, while his on-base percentage ranks 29th and he is 39th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.